 Scientists are investigating whether stem cells may eventually help treat Parkinson disease.
 Experimental surgery has shown promise using fetal brain cells rich in dopamine implanted in the substantia nigra area of the brain.
 Because the use of embryonic stem cells is controversial, researchers are studying alternative types of cells, including stem cells from adult brains and cells from human placentas or umbilical cords.
 All of this research is still preliminary.

 Fruits, Vegetables, and Fiber.
 Eating whole grains, fresh fruits, and vegetables is the best approach for any healthy life.
 A diet rich in fruits and vegetables may help protect nerve cell function.
-Many of these foods are also often rich in fiber, which is particularly important for helping to prevent constipation.
+Many of these foods are also rich in fiber, which is particularly important for helping to prevent constipation.

 Gait Training.
 Practicing new methods for standing, walking, and turning may help retain balance and reduce the risk of falls.
 The following tips may be helpful:

 Physical Therapy.
 Exercise is an important component of rehabilitation.
 Physical therapy can help with physical function and quality of life.
 It usually includes active and passive exercise, gait training, and practice in normal activities.
-A physical therapist can help with passive exercise, to stretch and manipulate muscles to help prevent deterioration and shortening.
+A physical therapist can help with passive exercise, stretching and manipulating muscles to help prevent deterioration and shortening.
 Active exercises are used to help range-of-motion, coordination, and speed.
 A physical therapist can also advise on how to best use mobility aids (such as canes, crutches, and scooters) and other assistive devices.

 Relaxation techniques and staying mentally active are important for managing stress and dealing with feelings of depression and anxiety:

 Ahlskog JE.
 Cheaper, simpler, and better: tips for treating seniors with Parkinson disease.
 Mayo Clin Proc.
-2011 Dec;86(12):1211-6.
+2011;86(12):1211-6.

 Crawford P, Zimmerman EE.
 Differentiation and diagnosis of tremor.
 Am Fam Physician.
-2011 Mar 15;83(6):697-702.
+2011;83(6):697-702.

 Follett KA, Weaver FM, Stern M, Hur K, Harris CL, Luo P, et al. Pallidal versus subthalamic deep-brain stimulation for Parkinson's disease.
 N Engl J Med.
-2010 Jun 3;362(22):2077-91.
+2010;362(22):2077-91.

 Katzenschlager R, Head J, Schrag A, Ben-Shlomo Y, Evans A, Lees AJ; Parkinson's Disease Research Group of the United Kingdom.
 Fourteen-year final report of the randomized PDRG-UK trial comparing three initial treatments in PD.
 Neurology.
-2008 Aug 12;71(7):474-80.
+2008;71(7):474-80.
 Epub 2008 Jun 25.

 Lang AE.
 Parkinsonism.
 In: Goldman L, Ausiello D, eds.
 Cecil Textbook of Medicine.
 3rd ed.
-Philadelphia, Pa: Saunders Elsevier; 201107:chap 41633.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 41.

 Lees AJ, Hardy J, Revesz T. Parkinson's disease.
 Lancet.
-2009 Jun 13;373(9680):2055-66.
+2009;373(9680):2055-66.

 Lewitt PA.
 Levodopa for the treatment of Parkinson's disease.
 N Engl J Med.
-2008 Dec 4;359(23):2468-76.
+2008;359(23):2468-76.

 Li F, Harmer P, Fitzgerald K, Eckstrom E, Stock R, Galver J, et al. Tai chi and postural stability in patients with Parkinson's disease.
 N Engl J Med.
-2012 Feb 9;366(6):511-9.
+2012;366(6):511-9.

 Liu R, Gao X, Lu Y, Chen H. Meta-analysis of the relationship between Parkinson disease and melanoma.
 Neurology.
-2011 Jun 7;76(23):2002-9.
+2011;76(23):2002-9.

 Miyasaki JM, Shannon K, Voon V, Ravina B, Kleiner-Fisman G, Anderson K, et al. Practice Parameter: evaluation and treatment of depression, psychosis, and dementia in Parkinson disease (an evidence-based review): report of the Quality Standards Subcommittee of the American Academy of Neurology.
 Neurology.
-2006 Apr 11;66(7):996-1002.
+2006;66(7):996-1002.

-Olanow CW, Stern MB, Sethi K. The scientific and clinical basis for the treatment of Parkinson disease (2009).
+Olanow CW, Stern MB, Sethi K. The scientific and clinical basis for the treatment of Parkinson disease.
 Neurology.
-2009 May 26;72(21 Suppl 4):S1-136.
+2009;72(21 Suppl 4):S1-136.

 Pahwa R, Factor SA, Lyons KE, Ondo WG, Gronseth G, Bronte-Stewart H, et al. Practice Parameter: treatment of Parkinson disease with motor fluctuations and dyskinesia (an evidence-based review): report of the Quality Standards Subcommittee of the American Academy of Neurology.
 Neurology.
-2006 Apr 11;66(7):983-95.
+2006;66(7):983-95.

 Rolinski M, Fox C, Maidment I, McShane R. Cholinesterase inhibitors for dementia with Lewy bodies, Parkinson's disease dementia and cognitive impairment in Parkinson's disease.
 Cochrane Database Syst Rev. 2012 Mar 14;3:CD006504.

 Schuepbach WM, Rau J, Knudsen K, Volkmann J, Krack P, Timmermann L, et al. Neurostimulation for Parkinson's disease with early motor complications.
 N Engl J Med.
-2013 Feb 14;368(7):610-22.
+2013;368(7):610-22.

 Shulman LM, Katzel LI, Ivey FM, Sorkin JD, Favors K, Anderson KE, et al. Randomized clinical trial of 3 types of physical exercise for patients with Parkinson disease.
 JAMA Neurol.
-2013 Feb;70(2):183-90.
+2013;70(2):183-90.

 Suchowersky O, Reich S, Perlmutter J, Zesiewicz T, Gronseth G, Weiner WJ; Quality Standards Subcommittee of the American Academy of Neurology.
 Practice Parameter: diagnosis and prognosis of new onset Parkinson disease (an evidence-based review): report of the Quality Standards Subcommittee of the American Academy of Neurology.
 Neurology.
-2006 Apr 11;66(7):968-75.
+2006;66(7):968-75.

 Thurman DJ, Stevens JA, Rao JK; Quality Standards Subcommittee of the American Academy of Neurology.
 Practice parameter: Assessing patients in a neurology practice for risk of falls (an evidence-based review): report of the Quality Standards Subcommittee of the American Academy of Neurology.
 Neurology.
-2008 Feb 5;70(6):473-9.
+2008;70(6):473-9.

 Weaver FM, Follett K, Stern M, Hur K, Harris C, Marks WJ Jr, et al. Bilateral deep brain stimulation vs best medical therapy for patients with advanced Parkinson disease: a randomized controlled trial.
 JAMA.
-2009 Jan 7;301(1):63-73.
+2009;301(1):63-73.

 Zanettini R, Antonini A, Gatto G, Gentile R, Tesei S, Pezzoli G. Valvular heart disease and the use of dopamine agonists for Parkinson's disease.
 N Engl J Med.
-2007 Jan 4;356(1):39-46.
+2007;356(1):39-46.

 Zesiewicz TA, Sullivan KL, Arnulf I, Chaudhuri KR, Morgan JC, Gronseth GS, et al. Practice Parameter: treatment of nonmotor symptoms of Parkinson disease: report of the Quality Standards Subcommittee of the American Academy of Neurology.
 Neurology.
-2010 Mar 16;74(11):924-31.
+2010;74(11):924-31.